 If you think you’ve seen it all on St. Simons Island, why not get the lay of the land from a whole new perspective — above?
 Soar above the Golden Isles from the beaches to the villages on a private biplane tour, taking in panoramic views that make for inspiring photo ops.
 Find out more about reaching new heights in Jekyll Island, St. Simons Island, Little Cumberland Island, Sea Island, Little St Simon’s Island, and Sapelo Island in our handy guide!

-Coastal Georgia is a testament to major events that shaped the history of the United States.
-Learn about the turning point in the Spanish conquest of Georgia at the Bloody Marsh Battle Site, or how the Fort Frederica National Monument served as a border against approaching Spanish invaders from Florida.
-Marvel at the architecture of Christ Church, which was rebuilt after being partially destroyed by Union troops during the Civil War.
-If maritime history is your thing, you’re sure to appreciate the St. Simons Island Lighthouse and the lighthouse museum.
-The St. Simons Lighthouse is the oldest brick structure in the area, offering spectacular views as the reward for your 129-step climb.
-Here on St. Simons Island, history is revered, and our landmarks offer insightful views into a proud culture of accomplishment and discovery.
+Learn about World War II at the Home Front Museum or the turning point in the Spanish conquest of Georgia at the Bloody Marsh Battle Site.
+Discover how the Fort Frederica National Monument served as a border against approaching Spanish invaders from Florida or marvel at the architecture of Christ Church, which was rebuilt after being partially destroyed by Union troops during the Civil War.

 View this post on Instagram